dmbarbour/Sirea/README.md

 However, I mean to emphasize the *reactive* and *dataflow* aspect of spreadsheets.

 RDP, like a spreadsheet, enables dataflow.
 But RDP is a *bidirectional* dataflow model.
-Every downstream client is also *pushing* values upstream: parameters.
-Those values are used in many ways: as database queries, to publish data, to register functions as services or plugins, control signals, and so on.
+In addition to receiving values, every downstream client is also *pushing* values upstream: parameters.
+Those values are used in many ways: as database queries, as control signals, to publish data, and to register services or plugins.
 The bidirectional flow makes RDP far more expressive, modular, extensible, and composable than traditional spreadsheets.

 The *cost* of supporting bidirectional dataflow and effects on externals is *RDP must abandon the illusion of "instantaneous" dataflow*.
-Dataflow takes time, especially when it involves a requests on external resources, and that time is essential to dampen and understand any feedback properties.
+Dataflow takes time, especially when it involves a requests on external resources.
+Time is essential to dampen and understand any feedback properties.
 RDP uses explicit, *logical* latency to support safe, consistent propagation and processing of values.
 It can take time for a change upstream to affect a downstream client, or for a change in a client to affect an upstream service.
 But it will be a very predictable amount of time.

 An RDP-based spreadsheet would be a wonderful application of RDP: for teaching RDP, for live programming, and as a potential killer application in its own right.
-I have many ideas for making it happen (do I use a subset of Haskell for the cells? can I leverage wiki-like concepts and webservices? can I leverage OO prototypes and traits?).
+I have many ideas for making it happen (do I use a subset of Haskell for the functions? can I leverage wiki-like concepts and webservices? can I leverage OO prototypes and traits for richly typed cells?).
 However, it must wait until Sirea is further along.

 RDP does not use a spreadsheet nomenclature.
-But there are names for the corresponding elements in RDP:
+But there are names for corresponding elements in RDP:

 * Time-varying parameters and responses are formally modeled as **signals**.
 * The effectful "functions" of RDP are called **behaviors**.